KaranShah197/WSD-Project_01/README.md

     To know more about rm command, please refer [this](https://linux.die.net/man/1/rm) link.

 * **history command**
     history - A GNU History Library.
 Many programs read input from the user a line at a time.
 The GNU History library is able to keep track of those lines, associate arbitrary data with each line, and utilize information from previous lines in composing new ones.

-    Use the up and down key's to scroll through previously typed commands.
-Press [Enter] to execute them or use the left and right arrow keys to edit the command first.
     The history command can be used to list Bash's log of the commands you have typed.
 This log is called the “history”.
 To access it type: `history n`

     Example: `history 15`